Best Screenshot API in 2026: Honest Comparison for Developers

 ApiFlash — if the task is simple, speed is critical, and you're optimizing purely for cost.
 Just know going in: no webhooks, no PDF, no SDKs.

-Screenshotrun — if you need a reliable API with webhook support, PDF export, a genuinely useful free tier, and the best cost-per-screenshot at scale.
+Screenshotrun — if you need a reliable API with webhook support, PDF export, a useful free tier, and the best cost-per-screenshot at scale.
 The clear choice for indie developers and startups who need real functionality without paying for an enterprise plan they don't need.